mahdava/mimmit-koodaa-algorithms-workshop/section-1/README.md

 For more information, read [this page about arrays](https://www.w3schools.com/js/js_arrays.asp).
 There's also [this page for a more in-depth reading about arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array).

-You can also read [this page on how to use arrays](https://www.w3schools.com/js/js_array_methods.asp) and check this page for [a list of other methods applicable to arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array#Instance_methods).
+You can also read [this page on how to use array methods](https://www.w3schools.com/js/js_array_methods.asp) and check this page for [a list of other methods applicable to arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array#Instance_methods).

 ---